 If you look closely at the two lists, you’ll see a key difference.
 The list of most worthless college majors includes more liberal arts majors, while the list of highest paying majors are engineering and business majors.

 Then, there are some degrees that won’t get you far unless you continue on to a higher degree.
 For example, you might not find a job with a Bachelor’s in Biology, but if you continue on to medical school and become a doctor, your degree is much more valuable.
+Also, Colleges like South University SC also offer flexible certification programs, so feel free to check them out to see an example of how this process works.

 If there are more graduates for a certain field than there are jobs available, then the value of your degree could go down.
 Employers have several candidates to choose from and you could be left looking for a job in an unrelated field.